gaizkiaadeline/Clustering-and-Topic-Extraction-of-Twitter-X-Responses-to-BSI-s-2023-Ransomware-Attack/README.md

 **Technologies Used:**
 - Python: For data processing and model development.
 - Scikit-learn: For clustering and silhouette score analysis.
-- NLTK / SpaCy: For text preprocessing.
+- NLTK: For text preprocessing.
 - Latent Dirichlet Allocation (LDA): For topic modeling.
 - Matplotlib / Seaborn: For visualizing results.